matheusfrancisco/issue-protoc-protojure-grpc/backend/README.md

 ```
 and using golang client to call clojure backend go to `../go-client` and
 run `go run main.go` and you'll see that doesn't work, because the client
-doesn't found the methdo.
+doesn't found the Authenticate method declared in proto files.

-to make this work you must remove `java_options` from proto file in `service/example.proto`
+to make this work you must remove `java_package` from proto file in `service/example.proto`
 and run protoc again..  `protoc --clojure_out=grpc-client,grpc-server:src --proto_path=. service/*.proto` and you'll see the
 code create by protoc now will be in the namespace `service.example.client`, now you nee to go to `src/buzzlabs/backend/service.clj` and
 comment the import `[br.com.example.service.client.Example.server :as example]`  and uncommented
-`[service.example.client.Example.server :as example]` go to `src/buzzlabs/example/handler.clj` and to the same
+`[service.example.client.Example.server :as example]` go to `src/buzzlabs/example/handler.clj` and do the same
-comment and uncomment the imports.
+comment and uncomment the imports, run the repl `lein repl` and run the server `(go)`

 Now you go to `../go-client` and run go run main.go
 it'll be work fine.